VasilKolarov/PIMGROUP6/README.md

 Some of the features included in the project requires external libraries to function properly, there's no point writing all the code from scratch when libraries exist already

-All the necessary libraries are stored in the /libs folder however you'll need to manually add to your build path.
+All the necessary libraries are stored in the /libs folder, but you'll need to manually add them to your build path.
 I highly suggest you use an IDE to do this as doing it via command line can be a pain in the arse

 - For Eclipse users: http://www.wikihow.com/Add-JARs-to-Project-Build-Paths-in-Eclipse-(Java)